 Now that you have your home recording goals identified, your budget figured out, and notes written down-you can begin to research and select your gear.

-Lets go through the rundown of what recording equipment you’ll need to outfit yourself with a very capable home recording studio that also offers an extremely capable modern music production environment.
-I’ll give you a price range, that unless you are going into this as a purely professional endeavor, wouldn’t venture to far over, if this is your first recording rig.
+Lets go through the rundown of what recording equipment you’ll need to outfit yourself with a very inexpensive entry-level home recording studio that also offers an extremely capable modern music production environment.
+I’ll give you a price range, that unless you are going into this as a purely professional endeavor, wouldn’t venture to far over, especially if this is your first recording rig.

 Remember, the best practice of leveraging the home studio is to build the best (2 or more) high quality signal chain and then route everything through that.

 Microphone: $100-$300 So you need a microphone, and typically a large diaphragm condenser mic will be the best and most versatile, and can be had on the cheap.
 You can search for “budget condensers” on google, in forums, and ask the guys at guitar center, and everyone will have their own – “OMG, this is the best budget condenser mic” opinion… Thing is, their are a lot of great sounding budget mics in this category.
 Best to try a few out.
 Once you can tell what the mic is missing, or what characteristic you’d like to improve on, THEN you can start looking for another one.
 By the way, make sure you get shockmount to help reduce vibrations, shakes, and other handling of the mic from being picked up and effecting the the sound.

 MIDI Keyboard Controller: $100-200 Your midi keyboard controller looks like any other keyboard, but its less expensive and doesn’t actually produce any sound.
 It is used to send data to your computer.
 This data is used to trigger sound samples and patches.
 Midi data is the code that translates what notes you hit, how hard you press the keys, how long, and other parameters, that get recorded and then relayed back through the sound module and out your speakers.